petersonben50/HellsCanyon/code/binning/metabolism/binAnalysis_metabolism.md

 This doesn't look too bad actually, let's go ahead with a RAxML tree from this same alignment.

-*Notes on metabolic assignment*
+**Aggregate bin metabolism data**

+R script to aggregate the information is here: `code/binning/metabolism/metabolism_summary.R`.

 Finally, I went through my metabolic gene data and manually assigned potential metabolic functions for each of the bins.
-R script to aggregate the information is here: `code/binning/metabolism/metabolism_summary.R`.
 Saved it out here: `dataEdited/binning/metabolism/metabolic_summary.csv`.
 I then saved this as a xlsx file and manually edited that one.
 First I made a manual taxonomy column to make this easier to follow.